justinhennessy/dm-challenge/README.md

 # DMChallenge

-DMChallenge is for passionate @strava users but would like a more team like experience to achieve a common goal that each member of a challenge commit to.
+DMChallenge is for passionate cyclists that are after a tool to help a team to achieve a common goal that each member commit to.

 ## Required Environment